ASFOpenSARlab/opensarlab-docs/user-guides/troubleshooting_guide.md

 ## My notebook is formatted incorrectly, missing widgets, or won't let me add new cells.

 In some cases, notebook state can be corrupted.
 Refreshing the browser tab is sufficient to resolve some of these issues.
+After refreshing the page, it may be necessary to also re-run the broken code cell to fix the issue.

 If your issue persists, please contact an [OpenScienceLab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.